International Rhine Regulation Railway

-The International Rhine Regulation Railway (Internationale Rheinregulierungsbahn) was an industrial railway situated on both banks of the Alpine Rhine river to the south of its outfall into Lake Constance.
-Large parts of the line have been preserved.
-As this stretch of the Rhine forms the international boundary between Austria and Switzerland, the railway is located in both countries.
+The International Rhine Regulation Railway (Internationale Rheinregulierungsbahn) was an industrial railway situated on both banks of the Alpine Rhine canal to the south of its outfall into Lake Constance.
+As this stretch of the River Rhine forms the border between Austria and Switzerland, the railway is located in both countries (further north the border follows westwards along the Alter Rhein).
+Large parts of the system have been preserved, and part of the tracks are used as heritage railway.